Kanye West Claims Jimmy Kimmel Question Didn’t Stump Him

 The rapper maintains he was simply attempting to make a thoughtful response before going of half-cocked about such a sensitive issue.

-Kanye West is known for being outspoken on such issues but is making claims that he was not at all silenced by the question.
+Kanye West is known for being outspoken on such issues, but is making claims that he was not at all silenced by the question.

 On Jimmy Kimmel we had a great time having a dialogue.
 I’m reading that I was stumped by a question.
 Let me clarify the click bait.
 I wasn’t stumped.
 I wasn’t given a chance to answer the question.